On the Non-Flatness Nature of Noncommutative Minkowski Spacetime and the Singular Behavior of Probes: Cartesian and Cylindrical Coordinates in NC Case

 When the tetrads are constants, it is clear from \eqref{eq-ncmetric} that the metric tensor $G_{\mu\nu}=g_{\mu\nu}$ to all orders in $\Theta$.
-Other geometrical elements are also not different from the commutative counterparts.
+Other geometrical elements are also not different from their commutative counterparts.
 The Cartesian system of coordinates falls under this category.
+In the case of Cartesian coordinates, the star product of functions is cyclic under the integration over the entire spacetime.